 Breakthroughs in Heart Disease

-Heart Disease is a general term for heart conditions that negatively impact the heart’s ability to perform its vital functions.
-On average 1 in 4 American deaths each year are due to heart disease.
-Fortunately, each year new discoveries are made that allow us to treat heart disease more successfully.
+Heart Disease is a general term for conditions that negatively impact the heart’s ability to perform its vital functions.
+On average, 1 in 4 American deaths each year are due to heart disease.
+Fortunately, new discoveries are made each year that allow us to treat heart disease more successfully.
 Here are three recent discoveries.

 Dialysis for Heart Failure?